 The second armored horse at 24GV191 is very large relative to others of this figure type.
 It measures about 1.8 meters long and 1.5 meters tall.
-The horse faces right, and although dense calcium carbonate deposits surround the incised petroglyph and cover part of the rider, it is still possible to see most of the lines that comprise the figure.
+Although calcium carbonate dense deposits surround the incised petroglyph and cover part of the rider, it is still possible to see most of the lines that comprise the image.
 The horse armor has broad slightly expanding stripes forming a pattern similar to those at the Goffena painted armored horse.
 There is no obvious collar around the horse's head, which is curved with clearly depicted ears and crowned with rays.
 There is a tassel off the end of the nose, which may be a scalp.
 Reins outside the armor end at a lance extending from the front of the shield-bearing warrior riding the horse.
 The warrior has a wide neck and what appears to be a single feather or ponytail extending from an oval head.
 Protruding from the shield is a plain arrow above the long lance, which supports a tied knot securing feathers or a scalp.

-Horse 3 is facing left and is precisely made with a combination of incising and abrading.
+Horse 3 is precisely made with a combination of incising and abrading.
 The typical triangular shaped armor has an opening in the top for the rider and a collar to protect the neck of the horse.
 Triangular designs on the armor body are like those covering the Nordstrom-Bowen horse.
 Presumably these are highly stylized arrow feathers or wand-type figures, but they may instead be portraying layered leather.
-A row of five dots decorate the front of the Bruner 3 armor.
+A row of five dots decorate the front of the 24GV191 3 armor.
 This decorative pattern has not been observed on any other armored horse in rock art.
 No recognizable feet extend below the horse armor.
-The horse has an elongated nose, a clear eye, two ears, and a mane sticking straight up.
+The horse has an unusually clear eye, and a short stand-up mane.
 The pointed-headed rider is mostly outside the horse armor but is protected by a personal shield.
 Possible reins extend from the horse's neck to the bottom of the rider's shield (presumably the location of his hands), but lines extending out the other side of the shield appear to line up with the possible reins suggesting these lines may represent something else, or those to the right of the shield are a weapon that is no longer discernible.

-A large shield at the back of the rider and at the top of the armor was apparently placed on the wall prior to the armored horse based on superpositioning.
+A large shield to the right of the rider and at the top of the armor was apparently placed on the wall prior to the armored horse based on superpositioning.
 The shield figure area was first painted red, and then the shield portion was incised around the circumference.
 The head of the shield figure and an extension from the head to the upper left were not incised, and the red paint of those areas can still be seen clearly.